oslabs-beta/Catalyst/README.md

 ![](https://i.imgur.com/o1EVl5B.gif)

-  Opitonally, You can select which file you want to generate tests and preview the component of choice on the right.
+  Opitonally, you can select which file you want to generate tests for and preview the component of choice on the right.

 ![](https://i.imgur.com/XV6acqK.gif)

 2. Using our interactive GUI, choose from Enzyme's matcher API and fill in their respective selectors.
+If the selected matcher does not require a selector input, leave blank.
+Additionally, selector input box can be your value of choosing.
 Once completed, click the 'Generate Tests' button to preview your test code.

 ![](https://i.imgur.com/Yze4a98.gif)

-3. If satisfied, click the 'Export Test Code' button, name your file, and select the save button to create the test in your project.
+3. If satisfied, click the 'Export Test Code' button, name your file, and select the save button to save the generated code in your project.

 ![](https://i.imgur.com/bCiQj4O.gif)

+4. Icons located in the right corner of application open additional windows with links to Catalyst's Github, Enzyme's official documentation, and a Enzyme Cheat Sheet.

 ## Contributing

-This project is still very early in development, so please inform our team know of any issues found in the application.
+This project is still very early in development, so please inform our team of any issues found in the application or if you have any suggestions.
-Feel free to reach out to the development team if you'd like to make a PR to add new features to this project.
+Feel free to reach out to the development team if you'd like to make a pull requrest to add new features to this project.

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.